 Make purchases online.
 Since Venmo is owned and operated by PayPal, it shouldn’t surprise you that some online merchants accept Venmo as payment.
-Venmo claims you can try to pay with the service any time you see a PayPal button, and that you may also see a Venmo button on certain merchant’s payment page.
+Venmo claims you can try to pay with the service any time you see a PayPal button, and that you may also see a Venmo button on various merchant’s payment pages.
 When you make purchases online using Venmo, there are no fees — even if you use a credit card.

 You can fund your account with plastic or checking.
-You can fund money transfers with a credit card, a debit card, a prepaid debit card, or a checking account, but not a savings account.
+You can fund money transfers with a credit card, a debit card, a prepaid debit card or a checking account, but not a savings account.

 You need a bank account to make cash withdrawals.
-If you plan to receive funds via Venmo and aim to cash them out, you need to link your Venmo account to a bank account.
+If you plan to receive funds via Venmo and you aim to cash them out, you need to link your Venmo account to a bank account.

 How much does it cost to use Venmo?

 We already mentioned how, if you use Venmo for online purchases, you will not be assessed a fee — even if you use credit.
 You can also send money for free to friends provided your transfer is funded by a balance in your Venmo account or a debit or prepaid card.